-Tolmachevo (OVB) is a mid-sized airport based in Novosibirsk, Russia.
-You can fly to 81 destinations with 24 airlines in scheduled passenger traffic.
+Tolmachevo Airport (OVB) is the fourth largest airport in Russia and is based in Novosibirsk.
+You can fly to 87 destinations with 25 airlines in scheduled passenger traffic.

-Tolmachevo (OVB) is a mid-sized airport based in Novosibirsk, Russia.
-You can fly to 81 destinations with 24 airlines in scheduled passenger traffic.
+Tolmachevo Airport (OVB) is the fourth largest airport in Russia and is based in Novosibirsk.
+You can fly to 87 destinations with 25 airlines in scheduled passenger traffic.

-Flights are departing from one of its 2 terminals (Terminal A and B).
-The route with the most departures is the route to Moscow (DME) with an average of 41 flights from Tolmachevo every week which is 8% of all weekly departures.
-The top international destinations from here are Osh (OSS) and Khudzhand (LBD).
-The two longest flights are Novosibirsk (OVB) to Istanbul (IST) that takes around 6 hours and 50 minutes and Novosibirsk (OVB) to Antalya (AYT) with a flight time of 6 hours and 40 minutes.
+The route with the most departures is the route to Irkutsk (IKT) with an average of 41 flights from Tolmachevo Airport every week which is 5% of all weekly departures.
+The top international destinations from here are Almaty (ALA) and Astana (NQZ).
+The two longest flights are Novosibirsk (OVB) to Phuket (HKT) that takes around 10 hours and 30 minutes and Novosibirsk (OVB) to Bangkok (BKK) with a flight time of 9 hours and 35 minutes.

 S7 Airlines is the largest airline here by counting the number of departures.
-With around 391 scheduled take-offs every week, that's about 13 times as many as the second biggest airline, Pobeda.
-A large aircraft operating on this airport is the Airbus A330.
-The aircraft types with most scheduled flights are the Airbus A31X/32X and the Embraer 19X/17X.
+With around 620 scheduled take-offs every week, that's about 10 times as many as the second biggest airline, Aeroflot.
+Larger aircrafts on this airport are Boeing 777, Airbus A330 and the Boeing 767.
+The aircraft types with most scheduled flights are the Embraer 19X/17X and the Airbus A31X/32X.

-The route with the longest flighttime from Novosibirsk (OVB) is to Ulaanbaatar (UBN) and takes about 22h 30min with a Embraer RJ145
+The route with the longest flighttime from Novosibirsk (OVB) is to Phuket (HKT) and takes about 10h 30min with a Boeing 737-800 (winglets) Passenger/BBJ2

 Based on number of scheduled departures next month.